-Former Bellarmine President Alfred Horrigan and current Bellarmine President Joseph J. McGowan carefully selected the wooded site, which was approved by a committee of faculty and students.
+Former Bellarmine President Alfred Horrigan and former Bellarmine President Joseph J. McGowan carefully selected the wooded site, which was approved by a committee of faculty and students.

 At the time, Horrigan and his fellow priests made their retreats at a Jesuit retreat center in Indiana whose chapel was named for Saint Robert Bellarmine, a Jesuit apologist of the 15th and 16th centuries.
 They chose Bellarmine as the patron saint of the college.
-(Although Bellarmine University is named for a Jesuit, it is an independent Catholic school that has never been a Jesuit institution.)
+Although Bellarmine University is named for a Jesuit, it is an independent Catholic university that has never been a Jesuit institution.

 The renderings of Archbishop Floersh and St. Robert Bellarmine in Our Lady of the Woods' vestibule are by retired University art professor Bob Lockhart.